Emergency management in American universities: Campus shootings

 Campus shooting are one of the dominant man-made vulnerabilities on American college campuses today.
 Following high-profile incidents such as the 2007 Virginia Tech shootings, many universities have been forced to redesign existing response plans in order to better address the variety of threats posed by gun violence situations.
 These events have led to new discourse on a state and local government level about several issues, including the prevention of campus gun violence, the release of relevant threat information to at-risk students, and reconsideration of standards for public safety from gun violence.

 Active shooters, as was present in the 2007 Virginia Tech scenario, are characterized by their use of weapons to inflict deadly force on an unrestricted number of victims.
-In April 2012, the deadliest active shooting incident since Virginia Tech shootings took place at Oikos University in Oakland, California.
-Unlike the Virginia Tech shootings, this incident was characterized by its brief time-span and the comparatively low loss of life.
+In April 2012, the deadliest active shooting incident since the Virginia Tech shootings took place at Oikos University in Oakland, California.
+Unlike the Virginia Tech shootings, this incident was characterized by its brief timespan and the comparatively low loss of life.
 However, the two incidents echoed similar breakdowns in campus prevention efforts.
 Both perpetrators felt ostracized and isolated in their campus communities, and were not properly identified as potential threats to the campus community by the existing mental health resources on campus.
 As a result of unsuccessfully addressed mental health issues, these individuals were radicalized into unpredictable, unprecedented violence in their campus communities.

 In order to better prepare for situations involving these unpredictable threats, discourse on campus safety has emphasized several key objectives to decrease campus vulnerability to shooting scenarios.
 The first of these measures, prevention, centers around providing mental health assistance to at-risk students before they are radicalized into gun violence.
 Second, the dissemination of relevant information concerning the threat is a priority to effective public safety measures, a precaution that was mishandled at Virginia Tech, resulting in the vulnerability of the greater student and faculty body who were unaware of the active shooter threat.
 Finally, university safety standards must be upheld to ensure that students who are unaware of a dangerous situation are protected.
 Breakdowns in information dissemination to students and personnel in a dangerous situation can leave these individuals at a greater risk for contact with the threat.
 To prevent such a situation of individualized vulnerability from occurring, campus officials attempting to implement active shooter response plans may choose to ensure communication and lock-down procedures are effectively utilized in attempt to prevent active shooters from gaining control of an environment and causing further losses.